444thLiao/pangenome_workflow/README.md

 * [seqtk](https://github.com/lh3/seqtk)
 * [phigaro](https://github.com/444thLiao/phigaro)

-> Especially need to be noticed, phigaro should install the forked version of mine.
-Or it will **hang up** waiting for your input instead of run it thought.
+> Especially need to be noticed, phigaro should install the forked version mentioned above.
+Or it will **hang up** to waiting for your input instead of run it thought.
+This is a defect of it original version.

 Most of them which had published to conda repository had been add to `environmen.yml`.
 But **ISEscan**, **quast** abd **phigaro** need user to installed yourself and its dependency.
 And database of **abricate** and **kraken2** also need to downlaod.